cryptokoala4/beoble_takehome/README.md

 This app's core features are:
 - Display connected network's basic information
 - Display connected user's basic information
-- Sign a message with the user's using the signMessage Ether.js api
+- Sign a message using the signMessage Ether.js api
 - Search an ENS name and display its basic information

 Basic coverage includes: